bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Common path.
 And that one involves no scripts at all.
-Like the taproot consensus rules say you can spend a taproot output by just giving a signature on the, not the internal key, but on the tweaked key, and there are no scripts involved.
+Like the Taproot consensus rules say you can spend a Taproot output by just giving a signature on the, not the internal key, but on the tweaked key, and there are no scripts involved.
 So all the complexities about compatibility in script just don't exist.
 We could work on a system with cross-input aggregation that just does aggregation of signatures on the key path spans.
 And this disappears, it means it isn't as efficient as it could be because you don't get the aggregation for signatures occurring in scripts.